dorwinl3894/github-tutorial/README.md

 Now that you have a workspace and a SSH connection between Github and Cloud9, lets make your first repository.
 1. Be in the command line
 ![command line](commandline.png)
 2. type in `cd ~/workspace` . `cd` stands for "change directory".
-So when you type in `cd ~/workspace` you are changing the directory that you are on, to the workspace which is just the primary directory wher you will put all of your other directories into.
+So when you type in `cd ~/workspace` you are changing the directory that you are on, to the workspace which is just the primary directory where you will put all of your other directories into.

 3. Now type in `mkdir first-repo` . `mkdir` stands for "make directory" and if you can't tell, it makes a directory.
 Whatever we type after `mkdir` is a name.
 So in our case, `first-repo` is the name of the new directory we just made.